Using Firebase and RevenueCat to notify users that their free trials are ending

 2 - Get users on day five of their free trial

-The first cloud function is scheduled to run every hour, and its job is to grab all users who are on day five of their free trial.
-Once the function has the list of users, it calls a pubsub function that handles the notification logic for each user.
+The first cloud function is scheduled to run every hour.
+Its job is to grab all users on day five of their free trial.
+Once the function has the list of users, it calls a second function that handles the notification logic for each user.

 .onRun(async (context) => {